 In a historic rule change, the Democratic Party-led U.S. Senate has stripped Republicans of their ability to block President Barack Obama's judicial and executive branch nominees.

 The vote clears the way for Senate approval of three Obama picks for a top federal court.
-But it is unclear how long it will take for those nominees to clear final procedural hurdles.
+But it is not clear how long it will take for those nominees to clear final procedural hurdles.

-Senate Majority Leader Harry Reid has complained Republican gridlock has prevented the chamber from functioning.
+Senate Majority Leader Harry Reid has complained the Republican-led gridlock has prevented his chamber from functioning.

 But Minority Leader Mitch McConnell says Democrats are using a power play to distract voters from the president's troubled health care law.